 I’m worried my child could have autism

 Parents often worry that their child may be showing signs of autism.
 It is helpful to be aware that there is a big overlap in symptoms between autism and anxiety, and that anxiety is much more common.
 For example, anxious children will often enjoy repetitive play or behaviours as it can help them feel calmer and safer.
 They may also react badly to change, or appear to become obsessed with wearing certain clothes or doing things in a certain order.
 The websites below explain a little more about autistic spectrum disorders and what other symptoms to look out for in young children e.g. problems with eye contact from an early age or delay in developing speech.
 If you are worried, you should always seek advice from your GP who can help decide whether a referral might be useful.
+It's also worth considering whether your child can hear and see clearly as this could be contributing.

 Features to look out for in pre-school children